makhgal-ganbold/FinalExamZ/Changlog.md

 April 30, 2015

-  - Hide section "Attention", when "Print Solution Mode"
+  - Hides section "Attention", on "Print Solution Mode"
   - Package name has been added to Sidebar
   - Space between words in sidebar has been modified